mucommander/mucommander/readme.txt

  - Bookmark and root folder names can be entered in the location field to change the current folder
  - Location field now allows to correct paths that have failed or have been cancelled
  - 'Local copy' dialog now selects filename without extension just like 'Rename'
- - Added 'Open', 'Open natively' and 'Reveal in Desktop' items to 'File' menu
+ - Added 'Open', 'Open natively' and 'Reveal in Desktop' actions to 'File' menu
- - Added 'Copy name(s)' / 'Copy path(s)' items to 'Mark' menu
+ - Added 'Copy name(s)' / 'Copy path(s)' actions to 'Mark' menu
- - Added 'Recall previous/next window' menu items to 'Window' menu
+ - Added 'Recall previous/next window' actions to 'Window' menu
+ - Folder pane divider can now be double-clicked to restore an equal split
  - Preference tabs now have icons, layout improved a bit
  - New font preview field to 'Appearance' preferences tab
  - New ascending / descending icons in sort tabs